joshbegley/nyt-latest/README.md

 `A reader is consistently flustered by messages from her sister that recall their mother in a flattering light, or that she sees as bragging.
 Must she reply?`\
 https://www.nytimes.com/2026/06/24/style/text-messages-siblings.html

 **N.Y.P.D., F.B.I.
-Search Homes of Police Officials in Corruption Inquiry**\
+Search Homes of Police Officials in Corruption Inquiries**\
-`The searches, by police internal affairs investigators and federal authorities, stemmed from earlier scrutiny of Jeffrey Maddrey, the former chief of department, according to people with knowledge of the matter.`\
+`The searches, by police internal affairs investigators and federal authorities, stemmed from earlier scrutiny of Jeffrey Maddrey, the former chief of the department, according to people with knowledge of the matter.`\
 https://www.nytimes.com/2026/06/24/nyregion/nypd-corruption.html

 **Camp Mystic, Where 28 Died in Texas Floods, Files for Bankruptcy**\